Dawn® Dish Soap Launches Next Wave of Efforts to Help Save Wildlife

 “People often underestimate the massive effect that their everyday actions can have on the environment and its wildlife,” said Dr. Jeff Boehm, Chief Executive Officer, The Marine Mammal Center.
 “By making small, but meaningful changes at home, we can begin to help create a cleaner world for wildlife, together.”

-To learn more about Dawn's commitments, its non-profit partners, and learn how to become a Wildlife Hero, visit www.dawn-dish.com and www.youtube.com.
+To learn more about Dawn's commitments, its non-profit partners, and learn how to become a Wildlife Hero, visit www.dawn-dish.com and https%3A%2F%2Fyoutu.be%2FctNYGe-eMKw.

 *Amongst those who normally run the tap continually, follow Powerwash directions, and use water only to wet a sponge and rinse after cleaning.